- Make/Cancel an Appointment

 Undergraduate students can have two appointments per week (although they may not schedule two appointments on the same day).
-Students sometimes elect to make weekly standing appointments over the course of a semester.
+Students sometimes elect to come regularly over the course of a semester.

 Yes.
 Graduate students may schedule one appointment per week.
 Graduate students in the professional schools must schedule their sessions on a same-day basis.

-Yes.
-Ideally, students working on overall writing improvement or a large writing project should work with a tutor once a week.
+They can schedule regular appointments, and we’d love to work with them on their writing skills and process.
+Ideally, students working on overall writing improvement or a large writing project should work with a coach once a week.

 Yes.
 Many students do.
-Students may have a maximum of two appointments per semester for personal statements.
+If we become overwhelmingly busy, we may restrict students to a maximum of two appointments per semester for personal statements.

 Yes.
 Students may make a group appointment if they are working on a group assignment.

 Students do not need to have a completed draft before they make or attend an appointment.
+They do not even need to have started writing.
 Encourage students to make and keep appointments regardless of how far along they are in the assignment.

 *ESL = English as a Second Language; this term covers all non-native speakers of English, both international students and US citizens/residents for whom English is not the (only) first language.

 Sorry, no. The Writing Center does not have the resources to serve spouses of UNC students, scholars, faculty, and staff.
-However, please see this list of other opportunities.
+However, please see the list of other opportunities below.

 Sorry, no. The Writing Center serves current students, scholars, and faculty only.